LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 <h3>Coding Solution</h3>

 Let's first take a look at our data sets.
 For the names I am searching for, I made a text file with some pretty popular characters in the series.
-I did exclude the most popular character Harry for a reason.
+You'll find I excluded the most popular character Harry.
+There is a good reason for this.
 His name was used so often (as expected) that is ended up being about 50% of the names in the books.
-Removing his name, the data set became more interesting to examine as the data because more distributed.
+Removing his name, the data set was more interesting to examine because it became evenly distributed (or as close as it could be).

 {% highlight terminal %}
 Voldemort